quangly97/SpotifyonYoutube/README.md

 2. Refreshing access token is not easily accessible.
 Need to go back to the login page to do it.
 Will add a button for this.

+3. Fix the typed.js animation from moving the YouTube window in the 'Playlist' mode.